Protests in Uganda after lawmakers detained at airport

 KAMPALA (Reuters) - Protests erupted in the Ugandan capital on Friday after police detained two lawmakers at the international airport as they prepared to travel abroad for medical care, witnesses said,

-People demonstrated in different parts of Kampala, burning tires and piling rocks and other barricades in the middle of the roads.
+People demonstrated in different parts of Kampala, burning tyres and piling rocks and other barricades in the middle of the roads.
 Police said the protests were limited and had been contained.

-The lawmakers, Robert Kyagulanyi and Francis Zaake, say they were tortured by security forces while in detention.
-They were trying to leave to seek medical treatment abroad when they were arrested at Kampala’s international airport on Thursday night.
+The lawmakers, Robert Kyagulanyi and Francis Zaake, say they were tortured by security forces while in detention in August.

+The lawmakers were trying to leave the country to seek medical treatment abroad for the injuries they said they suffered in detention when police arrested them at Kampala’s international airport on Thursday night.

+Kyagulanyi was charged with treason last over his alleged role in the stoning of President Yoweri Museveni’s convoy this month, but a court granted him access to private doctors, citing his health.

-Kyagulanyi’s lawyer last week told Reuters that his client had been left unable to stand after being beaten while in detention.
+Kyagulanyi’s lawyer Robert Amsterdam last week told Reuters that his client had been left unable to stand after being beaten while in detention.
 When he appeared in court a day after his lawyer spoke, he was unable to walk without help.

-Government spokesman Ofwono Opondo last week dismissed the lawyer’s comments as rubbish
+Government spokesman Ofwono Opondo last week dismissed the lawyer’s comments as rubbish.

+Kyagulanyi, 35, is a musician who entered politics after winning a parliamentary by-election last year.
+He goes by the stage name “Bobi Wine” and has emerged as a formidable threat to President Yoweri Museveni’s 32-year rule, winning popular support through his music and strong criticism of the government.

+On Friday morning, Amsterdam said he had spoken to Kyagulanyi, who said he had been “beaten by the same army unit as before”.
+Government spokesman Opondo did not answer a phone call requesting comment.

 Friday’s demonstrations were most intense in Kamwokya, a suburb of Kampala where Kyagulanyi, a pop star known by his stage name Bobi Wine, has a recording studio, according to Dick Nvule, a local radio reporter.

-“Protesters blocked the roads using garbage cans and burning tires.
-Motorists have to get alternative routes to the city center.
+“Protesters blocked the roads using garbage cans and burning tyres.
+Motorists have to get alternative routes to the city centre.
 Soldiers and riot police are still clearing the roads,” Nvule told Reuters.

 Police spokesman Luke Owoyesigyire said police were monitoring the city to ensure no illegal rallies took place.